Antigua Guatemala: History

+16th century

-The first capital of Guatemala was founded on the site of a Kaqchikel-Maya city, named Iximche, on Monday, July 25, 1524—the day of Saint James—and therefore named Ciudad de Santiago de los Caballeros de Guatemala (City of Saint James of the Knights of Guatemala).
-According to Catholic Tradition, St. James (Santiago) became the patron saint of the city.
+The first capital of Guatemala was founded east of Lake Atitlán, on the site of a Kaqchikel-Maya city, named Iximche, close to contemporary Tecpán, Guatemala, on Monday, July 25, 1524—the day of Saint James—and therefore named Ciudad de Santiago de los Caballeros de Guatemala (City of Saint James of the Knights of Guatemala).
+In accordance with Catholic tradition, St. James (Santiago) became the patron saint of the city.

-After several Kaqchikel uprisings, the capital was moved to a more suitable site in the Valley of Almolonga (place of water) on November 22, 1527, and kept its original name.
-This new city was located on the site of present-day San Miguel Escobar, which is a neighborhood in the municipality of Ciudad Vieja.
-This city was destroyed on September 11, 1541, by a devastating lahar from the Volcán de Agua.
-As a result, the colonial authorities decided to move the capital once more, this time 5 mi away to the Panchoy Valley.
+After several Kaqchikel uprisings, the capital was moved to a more easily controlled site in the Valley of Almolonga, on November 22, 1527, and kept its original name.
+This new city was located on the site of present-day San Miguel Escobar, which is a neighborhood in the municipality of Ciudad Vieja (lit.
+"Old City") just south of contemporary Antigua.
+This second capital was destroyed on September 11, 1541, by a devastating lahar from the Volcán de Agua.

+As a result, the colonial authorities decided to move the capital once more, this time 5 mi north to the Panchoy Valley.
 So, on March 10, 1543, the Spanish conquistadors founded present-day Antigua, and again, it was named Santiago de los Caballeros.
-For more than 200 years, it served as the seat of the military governor of the Spanish colony of Guatemala, a large region that included almost all of present-day Central America and the southernmost State of Mexico: Chiapas.
+For 230 years, it served as the seat of the Captaincy General of Guatemala (Spanish: Capitanía General de Guatemala), also known as the Kingdom of Guatemala (Spanish: Reino de Guatemala), an administrative division of the Spanish Empire, under the viceroyalty of New Spain in Central America.

-Santiago de los Caballeros was the third seat of the capital called kingdom of Guatemala, which included the current states of Guatemala, Belize, El Salvador, Honduras, Nicaragua and Costa Rica, besides modern state of Chiapas in Mexico.
-After a flood destroyed the second city, located in the Valley of Almolonga, on the slopes of Volcán de Agua, a new city was built in 1543 in the Valley of Panchoy, and it was established as head of the Real Audiencia of Guatemala in 1549.
+Hence Santiago de los Caballeros was the third seat of the capital of The Kingdom of Guatemala, which included the current nations of Guatemala, Belize, El Salvador, Honduras, Nicaragua and Costa Rica, plus the contemporary state of Chiapas in Mexico.